Hyprhook/Hyprhook/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+For details on what this means, please see the [MIT License summary](https://opensource.org/licenses/MIT) or refer to the `LICENSE.txt` file in this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>